Do you always tip-toe around someone in your life, weighing if your decisions would make them happy or upset?

 People with Narcissistic Personality Disorder (NPD) can gaslight you for years, making you doubt your own choices and actions long after they are gone.

-That is true of practically all six types of narcissists.
-They aren’t all equal in other ways, but they’re all excellent at gaslighting.
+Gaslighting is practically true of all types of narcissists.
+Narcissists may not be equal in other ways, but all of them excel at gaslighting.

 What is narcissistic gaslighting?

 Narcissistic gaslighting is a form of mental abuse.
 A narcissist gaslights by manipulating someone into doubting their own thoughts, memories, feelings, and instincts.
 Their gaslighting can cause the victim to reject their own perception of reality in favor of accepting and trusting the narcissist’s version.